What are the responsibilities and job description for the ASSOCIATE GOVERNMENTAL PROGRAM ANALYST position at Ca Health & Human Services Agency?

 Do not include any confidential information on any documents (i.e., application, resume, or transcripts) you submit for this job vacancy.
 Confidential information that should be excluded or removed from these documents include but is not limited to: Social Security Number (SSN), birthday and/or age, photos, student/other ID number, driver’s license number (unless required), basis of eligibility, exam results, LEAP status, and marital status.
 Confidential information submitted via a CalCareer Account (electronic application) is automatically redacted upon submission.

 You are required to complete employment history on the application form (STD 678).
-You may be disqualified from the hiring and selection process if the employment history is inaccurate or incomplete.
+You may be disqualified from the hiring and selection process if the employment history is not complete.
 Resumes will not take the place of employment history.

 If you are meeting minimum qualifications with education, you must include your unofficial transcripts for verification.
 If selected, you may be required to provide official transcripts at the time of hire.